Montana University System Complaint Process

 Pursuant to Mont.
 Code Ann. § 20-25-201 and Title 20, Chapter 15 Mont.
 Code Ann., the designated units of the Montana University System and the duly organized community college districts in the State of Montana are legally authorized to provide postsecondary education in the State of Montana.
 Together, these fourteen entities form the group of public postsecondary educational institutions in the State of Montana, all of which are under the authority and control of the Board of Regents of the Montana University System.
 Those institutions are as follows:

 Students and prospective students of the Montana University System are encouraged to initially address complaints through the applicable institution’s complaint or review procedures.
-For distance education students, you may contact the Extended Learning department by email at [email protected] and for on-campus students, you may contact the Instructional Services office at (406) 377-9405 if you wish to file a complaint.
+At Dawson Community College, please refer to the following contact information: For distance education and on-campus students, you may contact the Office of the Vice President Academic & Student Affairs or the Human Resources/Title IX Coordinator office.
+Refer to the websites listed below.

 Complaints that remain unresolved after engaging in the above-referenced process may be further pursued in the following manners: